adityajaiswal094/Stocks/README.md

    - `\c stocks`

-   After this you will be connected to the `stocks` db.
+   After this you will be connected to the `stocks` DB.

 4. Clone this repo in your system and open in your IDE (eg: VSCode).
 5. Run `npm install` in your root directory to install all the necessary dependencies.